 We pay all relevant taxes, royalties and other levies in amounts entirely determined by the legislation of relevant national, regional or local governments.
 We strongly support transparency in the redistribution and reinvestment of these payments and are active participants in the Extractive Industries Transparency Initiative (EITI).

-We comply with the EU Accounting and Transparency Directives; in line with those provisions we will publish separate annual reports detailing material payments made in 2015 to governments, broken down by country and project.
+We comply with the EU Accounting and Transparency Directives; in line with those provisions we will publish separate annual reports detailing material payments made to governments, broken down by country and project.

 To support local markets and provide further economic uplift, we invest significantly in workforce development, as well as offering our host communities training for non‑mining jobs.

 We emphasise diversity in our training initiatives, particularly given our own limited capacity to offer additional employment in the current economic climate.
 We seek to work with local governments, education authorities and community representatives to identify skill gaps and find the best ways to meet the needs and expectations of our stakeholders.
 We fund and operate training centres and programmes around the world that include complete secondary education, as well as artisanal skills for the mining sector and elsewhere.

 We are committed to employing locally wherever possible.